Summer Travels

 Waterbury, Vermont

 It’s about 50 miles from here.
 They give tours every half hour and we were just in time for the 2:15 PM tour.
 We first watched a film about Ben and Jerry.
-They were two guys who separated wanted to do something but were constantly rejected so they joined forces and took an ice cream manufacturing course through the mail.
+They were two guys who separately wanted to do something but were constantly rejected so they joined forces and took an ice cream manufacturing course through the mail.
 They aced the course and started making ice cream.
 They opened their first ice cream parlor in an old renovated gas station in 1978.
 In 1984 they bought an old motor home, painted it green with cows and called it the “Cowmobile”.
 They traveled across country giving away free ice cream cones.
 Unfortunately, it burned to the ground four months later, but no one was hurt.
 In fact, Ben said it looked like the world’s largest baked Alaska.
 Ben & Jerry's hated wasting ice cream and began feeding a pig farm in Stowe, Vermont, with its ice cream waste; pigs go wild over all flavors except Mint with Oreo® Cookie (it seems that the pigs don't like mint).
 The company has a three part mission; financial, social and environmental.
 They have developed environmentally friendly cartons and reduced waste.
 Afterwards we moved on to the viewing platform to watch a film about the ice cream process and look at the machines through the viewing windows because they won’t making ice cream today.
 After the film we moved down to the flavor room where Ben and Jerry developed several flavors.
 Today we got a sample of Orange Cream; it was just like an orange cream sickle.
 This room also has a display board of the newest flavors.
 We then walked through the last room where there are posters of their most famous flavors.
 Then it was back out to the gift shop where we started.
 The whole tour only took 20 minutes.
 Outside we walked up the hill where a replica of the “Cowmobile” is parked.
 Further up the hill is the Ice Cream Graveyard.
 Here there are grave stones for all those flavors that didn’t sell so they discontinued them.
 The statements on the grave stones were funny.

 Quechee Gorge Village Pictures